SandboxSB05/OnSiteRCM/MVP_EXPLANATION.md

-# OnSite RCM - MVP Technical Explanation
+# Relay RCM - MVP Technical Explanation

 ## 🎯 Overview

-OnSite RCM is a **roofing contractor management system** that helps contractors track projects, manage daily updates, communicate with clients, and analyze project performance.
+Relay RCM is a **roofing contractor management system** that helps contractors track projects, manage daily updates, communicate with clients, and analyze project performance.
 This document explains how all the parts work together.

 ---